 Blogs are measure of growth.¶

-I think this is Kushal’s second post (a college kid) in 2004.
+I think this is Kushal’s second post, (he was a college kid) on his blog in 2004.

 Today junies came to the hostel.
 Now it sems that we r being ragged by our management.
 Carrersangi’s work will be started after 16th of this month.